Sunday, 4 June 2023

 Then came the soaking rain

 That afternoon we had a mad dash to catch the ferry which would take us across the water to Corsica (France).
-We only just made it but they wouldn’t let the bus on board so our poor driver Paolo had to wait for the next one due a few hours later.
+We only just made it but they wouldn’t let the bus on board so our poor driver Paolo had to wait for the next ferry due a few hours later.

 Corsica and Bonifacio in the distance

-View from our window
+Rather stunning view from our hotel window

 Entree was mussels gratin and eggplant followed by an osso buco of fish, most unusual.